eugenelepekhin/StrongTypeResource/StrongTypeResource/readme.md

 ```

 ### Legacy Compatibility
-For transitioning from old resource systems to StrongTypeResource,
+For transitioning from old resource generators to StrongTypeResource,
 enable optional parameters to generate warnings instead of errors for formatted strings without proper parameter comments:

 ```xml